infobloxopen/db-controller/docs/index.md

    - Username: The username for the master/root user of the database instance
    - Host: The host name where the database instance is located
    - Port: The port to use for connecting to the host
-   - sslMode: Indicates of the connection to the DB instance requires secure connection values "require" or "disabled"
+   - sslMode: Indicates of the connection to the DB instance requires secure connection values "require" or "disable"
+   - * engineVersion: The version of RDS instance, for now Postgres version, but could be other types
    - passwordSecretRef: The name of the secret that contains the password for this connection
    - passwordSecretKey: Optional value for the key value, default value is "password"